MohamedDiopGit/Java/README.md

 # Java
 <h1>Java school courses with the use of Bean Session, GlassFish, API QUery and PostgreSQL.</h1>

 Implementation of Java Beans, Bean Session with Stateful and Stateless, for the understanding of the difference between Stateful and Stateless Beans, Object Serialization, API Query, SQL in Java, EJB.
 Furthermore, I introduced my self to the building of a Java app : .jar compression, java compilator, PostgreSQL database and GlassFish server.
+Done in a book management example.

-<h2>TP 1</h2>
+<h2>TP 1 : Stateful and Stateless Beans, use of GlassFish server</h2>

 <h3>In "Server" dir</h3>
 Compile files in "Server" File